jlegeny/clockwork/content/posts/2012-10-18-us-extended-layout-for-mac-with-switched-and-§±-keys.md

 date:   2012-10-18 23:02:03
 categories: Enhancements
 tags:
-- keyboard
+- Computer Problems
-- OS X
+- macOS
 ---

 The Mac keyboard layout is weird.
 Some choices Apple made when designing it are